sheacon/transformer_paper_presentation/README.md

 - [Classification Task Notebook](classification_task.ipynb)

 ## Critical Analysis
-- More thorough discussion of computational cost at inference time
+- The paper covers the differences in training cost for the different models, but does not discuss computation at inference time at all.
+A more thorough discussion of computational cost at inference time would provide insight into costs for production systems.

 ## Resource Links
 - [GloVe](https://nlp.stanford.edu/projects/glove/)